Alampulo/Awardflix/README.md

 ## User Stories
-These are the behaviours/features that the application implements for use by a user.
+These are the behaviours awardflix  implements for  a user.

 Users would like to:
 * View all projects submitted by any user.